google/styleguide/shellguide.md

 ### Function Location

 Put all functions together in the file just below constants.
 Don't hide executable code between functions.
+Doing so makes the code difficult to follow and results in nasty surprises when debugging.

 If you've got functions, put them all together near the top of the file.
 Only includes, `set` statements and setting constants may be done before declaring functions.

-Don't hide executable code between functions.
-Doing so makes the code difficult to follow and results in nasty surprises when debugging.

 <a id="s7.8-main"></a>